ChiefChingu/caterpillar-1/README.md

 User navigates to the section ‘What are the symptoms’.
 Either via the quick links in the content or via the menu at the top of the page.

 ### Features left to implement

+#### Feature 1 - Look up infected trees (static and hard coded)
+User enters a zipcode/streetname in the location bar.
+The map will update and shows all infected trees in the vicinity.

+Please note: the interactivity of this feature is out of scope for this project.

+#### Feature 2 - Add an alert (static and hard coded)
+User adds an alert by clicking on the + button.
+A new window opens and user can specify the alert.

+Please note: the interactivity of this feature is out of scope for this project.
+1. Enter a zip code of location x, so that I see if that location is safe to go to.
+2. Add an alert about location y, so that I warn other people that location y is not safe to go to.

 To make Feature 1, 2 and 3 fully functional, the following will be implemented over the next projects.

 * Integration with Google Maps.